Mental Health Crisis Services

 Costs of Services

 The amount of money you pay for mental health services depends on a variety of circumstances such as the number of people in your household, your income, and other factors.
-For more information review the 2013 Sliding Fee Scale Brochure.
+For more information review the 2018 Fee Determination Brochure, also available in Spanish.